Radiation Protection Supervisor (RPS) course

 - Radiation Protection Legislation - here we present a detailed but easy to digest study of the Ionising Radiations Regulations 2017.
 We also summarise other radiation safety-related legislation covering environmental matters, transport and emergency response.

 - Local Rules and the Radiation Protection Supervisor - in many ways the most important module of the course.
-In this module you will discover the nature and significance of local rules – these are what the Radiation Protection Supervisor is required to supervise.
+In this module you will discover the nature and significance of local rules.
+You will also consider the role of the Radiation Protection Supervisor and its relation to the local rules.

 - The Radiation Protection Adviser and the Regulators - here we discuss the role of the Radiation Protection Adviser (RPA) and what to expect from the regulators (e.g. Health & Safety Executive and environmental regulators).